SYBIL

 The constraints are breaking.

-VII.
-THE FRAGILITY
+X. THE FRAGILITY

 Every hack is fragile to changes in its assumptions.

 The market assumes no node can out-compute the collective.
 What happens when one can?
 When one node can simulate every trader, model every price impact, front-run every transaction?
-The "market" becomes a formality — a UI layer over the node's optimization.
+The "market" becomes a formality, a UI layer over the node's optimization.

 The state assumes no node can centrally coordinate violence.
 What happens when one can?
 When one node can see every soldier, command every drone, react to every threat in real-time?
-The hierarchy becomes deadweight — latency between the seeing and the doing.
+The hierarchy becomes deadweight, latency between the seeing and the doing.

 The job assumes human compute is the only general compute.
 What happens when it isn't?
 When cognition can be instantiated in silicon, copied infinitely, run in parallel?
-The human in the loop becomes a bottleneck — the slowest component in a system that no longer needs them.
+The human in the loop becomes a bottleneck, the slowest component in a system that no longer needs them.

-We are not facing a gradual evolution of these institutions.
 We are facing their obsolescence.
 The constraint set they were built for is dissolving.

-This is not a prediction about the far future.
-This is a description of the present.
 The hacks are already failing.
 Markets are increasingly dominated by algorithms that trade on timescales humans cannot perceive.
 States are losing their monopoly on violence to non-state actors with access to cheap drones and cyber capabilities.
 Jobs are being hollowed out as AI systems absorb cognitive tasks once thought uniquely human.

 The equilibrium is destabilizing.